As Goes GSX-R, So Goes The Nation

 All the middleweight sport bikes are good but the GSX-R is the "just right" balance and feels like a race bike, even in stock trim.
 The ergonomics are natural for the track, the clutch and brake levers can be rotated down to reduce the forearm fatigue exacerbated by bent wrist riding, and the seat and tank allow for natural clearance in all the body positions assumed on a track.
 Suzuki did round off their historically grippy foot pegs but they were still textured enough to give ample foot control.

-Note the electronic steering damper on the lower triple tree, the tiny
+electronic steering damper on the lower triple tree, the tiny spoke wheels, the

 The Bridgestone tires (33 psi front, 30 rear) were typical of the brand's recent offerings in that they came up to temperature quickly and gripped well on damp, dry, warm or cool pavement.
 They didn't have the sheer power of purpose-built race tires but delivered solid planted performance on the 600.